ajaquith/markerbench/source/_posts/2013-01-21-paving-over-the-proprietary-web.md

 But in the short term, it won't be so clean.
 Based on vulnerability counts — an imprecise metric at best — the "younger guys" don't score well.
 For example, the US National Vulnerability Database shows that the WebKit browsing engine had over 198 disclosed vulnerabilities last year.
 Internet Explorer?
 Just 61.
 Meanwhile, ActiveX, Java and Flash had 73,  169, and 67, respectively.
 I draw no other conclusions from these data, other than the simplest one — increased use of native browser capabilities is likely to increase risks in the short term, even as the decreased use of proprietary technologies decreases it over the longer term.
 At some point the two lines will cross and we will all be better off.

-In the meantime, the cement truck keep rumbling.
+In the meantime, the cement truck keeps rumbling.

 ---
 <small><a id="flash"><sup>1</sup></a> Functionality aside, Flash's security track record has been poor for a while.</small>